Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 3. history different: for get method, Parameters remain in browser history because they are part of the URL; post: parameter are not saved in browser history
 4. restriction on form data length: post no restriction, get has
 5. restriction on form data type: get also can use ASCII characters, post method no restriction

+## http methods
+* GET: The GET method is used to retrieve information from the given server using a given URI.
+Requests using GET should only retrieve data and should have no other effect on the data.
+* HEAD: Same as GET, but transfers the status line and header section only.
+* POST: A POST request is used to send data to the server, for example, customer information, file upload, etc. using HTML forms.
+*	PUT: Replaces all current representations of the target resource with the uploaded content.
+*	DELETE: Removes all current representations of the target resource given by a URI.
+*	CONNECT: Establishes a tunnel to the server identified by a given URI.
+* OPTIONS: Describes the communication options for the target resource.
+*	TRACE: Performs a message loop-back test along the path to the target resource.

 # Browser